ICAMS/calphy/README.md

 Python library and command line tool for calculation of free energies.

+## Installation, examples and documentation

-Read the `calphy` documentation including examples [here](https://calphy.readthedocs.io/en/latest/index.html).
+- Read the `calphy` installation instructions and documentation including examples [here](https://calphy.readthedocs.io/en/latest/index.html).

+- For a description of the methods and algorithms implemented in `calphy`, please see the [associated publication](http://arxiv.org/abs/2107.08980).

 ## Citing calphy

 If you find calphy useful, please consider citing: